cdavieira/dapp-turing/README.md

 yarn run start
 ```

-then open <http://localhost:3000> in your favorite browser and try it out :)
+Then open <http://localhost:3000> in your favorite browser and try it out :)